Deformation of algebras associated with group cocycles: Deformation of algebras

 \begin{proof} Recall the following formulation of the strong Baum--Connes conjecture due to Meyer--Nest~\cite{MR2193334}.
-The group $\Gamma$ satisfies the conjecture with arbitrary coefficients~\cite{MR2193334}*{Definition~9.1} if and only if the descent functor $\KK^\Gamma \rightarrow \KK, A \mapsto \Gamma \ltimes_r A$ maps weak equivalences to isomorphisms~\cite{MR2193334}*{p.~213}.
+The group $\Gamma$ satisfies the strong conjecture~\cite{MR2193334}*{Definition~9.1} if and only if the descent functor $\KK^\Gamma \rightarrow \KK, A \mapsto \Gamma \ltimes_r A$ maps weak equivalences to isomorphisms~\cite{MR2193334}*{p.~213}.